huggingface/hub-docs/docs/hub/security-sso-azure-saml.md

 ### Step 3: Finalize configuration on Hugging Face

-In your Azure application, under "Set up", find the following fields:
+In your Azure application, under "Set up", find the following field:
 - Login Url

-- Public certificate (Certificate (base64))
+And under "Signin Option":
+- Download the "Certificate (base64)"

 You will need them to finalize the SSO setup on Hugging Face.